gregdanko92/unwrap_lib/README.md

 7. For the `checkout_id`, I am using UUIDv4 to automatically generate unique IDs.
 In the future, I would expand this pattern to generate customer IDs when creating new customers as opposed to having them provided by the user.

-8. A front end was not in the scope of this project, but for that I would elect to create a React application with Typsescript
+8. A front end was not in the scope of this project, but for that I would elect to create a React application with Typsescript.

 9. For a future database integration, I would use PostgreSQL over MongoDB due to the rules we have for checking out books, no duplicate checkouts, no more than 5 copies, etc. Since these rules are relational constraints, that would come naturally to a Postgres system.
 ---